HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 9-12

-Hinahina, also called Silver Geranium, is commonly found in drier, open areas at higher altitudes.
-Each flower comprises five egg-shaped, narrow, white-to-yellowish petals with purple lines.
+Hinahina is common in drier, open areas at higher altitudes.
+Each flower comprises five egg-shaped, narrow, white-to-yellowish petals with purple-pink lines.

 21. Mamane